chaplinjs/chaplin/README.md

 ## Application Glue and Dependency Management

 Most processes in a client-side JavaScript application run asynchronously.
-Most applications are communicating with different external APIs.
+It is quite common that an applications is communicating with different external APIs.
 API bridges are established on demand and of course all API calls are asynchronous.
 Lazy-loading code and content is a key to perfomance.
 Therefore, handling asynchronous dependencies was one of the biggest challenges for us.
 We’re using the following techniques to handle dependencies, from bottom-level to top-level.

 ### Backbone Events